backdrop-contrib/nice_blocks/README.md

 # nice_blocks

+Experimental Project

+This is a sandbox project, which contains experimental code for developer use only.

-Sandbox project to supply fieldable entities to blocks
+It aims to validate the concept of supply fieldable entities to blocks.

+Most of the code and admin UX comes from @docwilmot's port of nice_menus, even the name !